-You're gifts help the college provide more than $37 million in scholarships and financial aid to more than half of students who rely on that funding to afford the Dickinson experience.
+You're gifts help the college provide nearly $40 million in scholarships and financial aid to more than half of students who rely on that funding to afford the Dickinson experience.
 Here are a few of those students and their remarkable stories.

 A dual passion for science and sustainability pays off for Aaron Brumbaugh '14, one of only four students—and the only undergrad—to earn a prestigious national award.

 Elizabeth Austin ’14 follows her destiny, one animal at a time.

 Christian Beitel ’13 finds leadership, confidence and a global perspective at Dickinson.